Calories & Weight Goals: How It Works with MyNetDiary

 How MyNetDiary Calculates Calories

 MyNetDiary uses your age, sex, height, weight, and general activity level to calculate the estimated number of calories required to maintain your current body weight, using equations published by the Institute of Medicine (Dietary Reference Intakes).
-Your maintenance calories are labeled Personalized DRI calories on the web (click "My Basic Personal Data" link in Plan tab) or Weight Maintenance Cals (tap My Plan) in mobile apps.
+Your maintenance calories are labeled Weight Maintenance Cals (click "My Basic Personal Data" link in Plan tab on the web or tap My Plan in mobile apps).
 Use "sedentary" as your baseline activity level to avoid overestimating daily maintenance calories.
 The most common error new members make is setting their activity level too high.
 You will have a chance to account for exercise calories burned in your exercise log.

 Target Daily Food Calories